-The finished taste of the syrup is best described as a dark floral—almost lavender-like but distinctly lilac.
-It's quite lovely and wonderful to mix with, offering a fragrant taste of spring from your own backyard.
-Interestingly, the syrup looks almost brown in the bottle, but once mixed, it gives a soft purple hue to drinks.
+The flavor of the syrup is a dark floral—almost lavender-like but distinctly lilac.
+It's lovely to mix into lemonade and other light beverages, offering a fragrant taste of spring from your backyard.
+While the syrup looks brown in the bottle, it creates drinks that have a soft purple color.

-This lilac syrup is just as easy as any other simple syrup recipe.
-Because preparing the florets requires some extra time, this recipe is for a double batch that creates 2 cups of syrup.
-Lilacs are only around once a year, so take advantage of this moment!
+This lilac syrup is just as easy as any other simple syrup.
+It takes extra time to prepare the florets and steep the syrup, so this recipe is for a double batch that creates 2 cups of syrup.
+Since lilacs are only around for a short time each year, it's best to take advantage of the moment!

 - 2 cups water

-Note: while there are many steps in this recipe, this preparation is broken into workable steps to help you better plan.
+Note: while there are many steps in this recipe, it is broken into workable categories to help you better plan and prepare.

 Prepare the Florets

 The first step is to gather the flower bunches and remove the florets.
-This is foraging at its most fragrant and it's a lovely springtime activity and removing the tiny florets is the best-smelling tedious task in the kitchen.
+This is foraging at its most fragrant, and the best-smelling task in the kitchen.

-All lilacs are not created equal and each variety of lilac will have a slightly different taste.
-If you have options available, give the flowers from each a quick nibble to see which taste you enjoy best.
+Each lilac variety will have a slightly different taste.
+If you have options available, give the flowers a quick nibble to see which you enjoy best.
 Often, you'll find the purple varieties are more flavorful than white lilacs.

-After gathering your lilacs, remove the tiny florets from the bunch.
-They come off very easily by hand: just grab the flower (or a small bunch) and pull it from the stem.
-Make sure that you are only getting the purple floret as the tiny green stems can make your syrup bitter.
+Remove the tiny florets from each bunch: Grab the flower (or a small bunch) and pull it from the stem.
+Make sure to only save the purple floret as the tiny green stems can make the syrup bitter.

-Place the florets in a fine mesh strainer and give them a good rinse under cold water to remove dust and debris.
+Place the florets in a fine-mesh strainer.
+Rinse under cold water to remove dust and debris.